Torchy Gets Her Man

 Torchy Gets Her Man is a 1938 American comedy-drama film directed by William Beaudine and starring Glenda Farrell as Torchy Blane and Barton MacLane as Detective Steve McBride.
 It was released on November 12, 1938.

 It is the sixth film in a series of Torchy Blane films by Warner Bros.
+Pictures.
 The film is followed by Torchy Blane in Chinatown (1939).